 Policy

-STUDENT ACTIVITIES
+STUDENT ACTIVITIES AND ORGANIZATIONS

-Code JJ Issued DRAFT/19
+Code JJ/JJA Issued DRAFT/19

-The board regards student activities at the elementary and secondary school level as a vital part of the educational program as long as the schools safeguard the development and well-being of the students.
-Schools should use these activities as a means of developing wholesome attitudes and good human relations as well as knowledge and skills.
+The board regards student activities at the elementary and secondary school level as a vital part of the district’s educational program.
+However, participation in such activities is a privilege—not a right—and students will be expected to comply with all district and school policies and regulations and to rise to the standards and expectations set forth by the coach or advisor.

-The board sanctions student activities that traditionally have been a part of the overall school program provided school personnel properly supervise and operate the activities in accordance with school policies and regulations.
+Principals are encouraged to ensure that activity offerings are of sufficient variety and number to meet the wide range of ages, interests, and needs of students.
+Schools should use student activities as a means of developing fairness, compassion, honesty, responsibility, respect, and courtesy, as well as knowledge and skills.

-The board considers student activities to be learning experiences.
-The administration must develop, manage, and evaluate these activities with this purpose in mind.
-The board considers student activities part of the total school curriculum.
-The administration should be included in regular curriculum planning, review, and evaluation processes regarding these activities.
+Principals will be responsible for the approval of all student activities and will provide adequate supervision and administer student finances with the assistance of delegated staff members.
+All activities will be supervised, and all clubs, groups, and teams will have a member of the district staff serving as its advisor or coach.
+Delegated staff will properly supervise and operate all student activities in accordance with district and school policies and regulations.

-The principal will be responsible for the organization of all student activities.
-He/She will provide adequate supervision, administer student finances, and approve all student activities with the assistance of delegated members of the faculty.
+Membership and/or participation in student activities will be open to all students or will be based on objective criteria (e.g. scholarship, grade level, proficiency or skill level).
+These criteria must permit all students to compete for membership without prejudice as to race, religion, sex, color, disability, national origin, immigrant status, English-speaking status, any other applicable status protected by local, state, or federal law.
+Under no circumstances will membership eligibility in a student activity be determined by the subjective judgment of the students constituting the club.

 Interscholastic Activities

 Interscholastic activities include school-sponsored activities for which preparation occurs outside of the regular school day.
 Individuals or members of groups involved in activities which include out-of-school practice on more than one occasion weekly must meet eligibility requirements.

 The board is responsible for the monitoring of all interscholastic activities other than those under the jurisdiction of the South Carolina High School League.
 Rules of the South Carolina High School League govern interscholastic athletics.
+Additional information regarding interscholastic athletics may be found in policy JJI, Interscholastic Athletics.

 Schools will determine academic eligibility at the beginning of each semester.
-Eligibility will be based on the previous semester's record of courses taken and grades achieved.
+Eligibility will be based on the previous semester’s record of courses taken and grades achieved.